climateinteractive/SDEverywhere/README.md

 -------------- | -----------
 active_initial | ACTIVE INITIAL function
-arrays         | 1-D and 2-D arrays with a variety of subscript references delay          | DELAY function delay3         | DELAY3 function
-index          | Apply-to-all and non-apply-to-all arrays initial        | INITIAL function interleaved    | Demonstrating a case where non-apply-to-all array elements are separated in eval order
+arrays         | 1-D and 2-D arrays with a variety of subscript references delay          | DELAY and DELAY3 functions index          | Apply-to-all and non-apply-to-all arrays initial        | INITIAL function interleaved    | Demonstrating a case where non-apply-to-all array elements are separated in eval order